 Copywriting, just like any other career, requires training.
 Just like there are specific skills and techniques you need to learn to become a chef or a teacher, there are specific skills and techniques that someone must learn in order to become a successful copywriter.
 (One of the most common mistakes people make is assuming that because they know how to write, they’ll be able to find jobs as copywriters.
 That’s just not how it works.)

 Creative Directors and clients want to hire copywriters who know how to write copy.
 They want to hire people who know all the tools and techniques of writing effective messages.
 Which makes sense, right?
-I mean, I’m good at driving, but that doesn’t mean I can get work as a big rig trucker.
+While I’m good at driving, that doesn’t mean I can get work as a big rig trucker.
 I don’t know how to do that, so no one’s going to hire me to do it.
 I would need to get training.

 Of course, it’s hard to find that training.
-Most schools don’t offer it and most of the courses you find, don’t offer a thorough training that includes the techniques of writing, but also how to work with designers and project managers, how to get experience, how to build your portfolio and how to find work.
-So, that’s why we created our own training.
-And the feedback we’re getting (and the careers our students are building) show that the proof is in the pudding.
-Yay for success!
+Most schools don’t offer copywriting as a major.
+Typically, you’ll find it as part of a marketing major and, even then, usually one class.
+Most of the courses you find don’t offer a thorough training that includes the techniques of writing, but also how to work with designers and project managers, how to get experience, how to build your portfolio and how to find work.

-Copywriting Q&A: Why People Tell You “Copywriting is Hard to Get Into”
+- Why People Tell You “Copywriting is Hard to Get Into”

-Copywriting Q&A: How Soon Can You Make Money?
+- How Soon Can You Make Money?

-Copywriting Q&A: The Best Backgrounds for Getting Into Copywriting
+- The Best Backgrounds for Getting Into Copywriting

-Copywriting Q&A: So, How Much Do Copywriters Make?
+- How Much Do Copywriters Make?

 I know we all, as copywriters make mistakes.
 But perhaps you should proofread before you post on your website.